Giants vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts enters this game looking to extend his nine-game hit streak.
-During his last 10 outings he is batting .286 with a double, two home runs, five walks and seven RBI.
+- Betts heads into this game looking to extend his 10-game hit streak.
+In his last 10 games he is batting .326 with a double, two home runs, five walks and seven RBI.

 Betts Recent Games